Henry Royce: Early life

 Royce was born in Alwalton, Huntingdonshire, near Peterborough on 27 March 1863 to Mary (née King) and James Royce.
 He had four older siblings, Emily (born in 1853), Fanny Elizabeth (born in 1854), Mary Anne (born in 1856) and James Allen (born in 1857).
 On both sides Royce was descended from generations of farmers and millers.
-His father James started as a farmer before upon in 1852, his marriage to Mary, the daughter of a farmer, he acquired the lease of a flour mill at Castor in Northamptonshire.
+His father James started as a farmer before, upon his marriage in 1852 to Mary, the daughter of a farmer, he acquired the lease of a flour mill at Castor in Northamptonshire.
 James was unable to make a success of the mill at Castor and moved to nearby Alwalton where he took up the lease of a flour mill, which he leased from the Ecclesiastical Commissioners.
 In 1863 financial circumstances forced James to mortgage his lease to the London Flour Company.
 In 1867 the business failed and due to their reduced circumstances the decision was made to board the three girls in Alwalton while Mary worked as an housekeeper with various families in the area.
 Meanwhile James took the two boys with him to London where he found work in a flour mill in Southwark operated by the London Flour Company.
 At some stage James had contracted Hodgkin’s disease, and he died in 1872 at the age of 41 in a public poorhouse in Greenwich.
 Royce was later to describe his father as unsteady but clever, someone lacking the determination to apply himself single-mindedly to a task.
 Royce was nine years old at the time of his father's death and his formal education to date had consisted of one year at the Croydon British School.

 For a while he stayed with an elderly couple who were family friends in London, but when one died he was forced to move on.
 He later reminisced that “My food for the day was often two thick slices of bread soaked in milk.”
 On one occasion he found it warmer to sleep with a dog in its dog kennel.
 As his mother was able to only provide him with very limited financial help, Royce at the age of 10 got a job selling newspapers for W. H. Smith, firstly at Clapham Junction and later at Bishopsgate Station.
 He was able to earn sufficient money to allow him to also attend school over the next two years.
 In 1876 at the age of 13 he obtained a job at the Post Office delivering telegrams.
 He was paid a half penny for each delivery.